JONATHAN-THIEBAUD/JONATHAN-THIEBAUD/README.md

 ### 💡 Projects & Learning

-Currently i work only on the school labs - No personnal projects for now ... and for later
+Currently i work only on the school labs - No personnal projects for now.

 Feel free to explore my repositories and don’t hesitate to reach out if you'd like to collaborate !